 The number of Burnaby houses sold is trending slightly below past years while the number houses listed for sale across Metro Vancouver has been trending a little higher than past years.
 These trends of lower demand and higher supply explain a reduction in price.

-In contrast, the number of Burnaby condos and townhouses purchased have been lower compared to previous years and Metro Vancouver has experienced dramatically higher active listings of these types of homes.
+In contrast, the number of Burnaby condos and townhouses purchased are significantly than 2017 and about on par with 2018 sale numbers.
+Metro Vancouver has experienced dramatically higher active listings of these types of homes.
 Basic economic theory tells us that we can expect this to lead to potentially dramatic condo and townhouse price reductions.

 Condo purchases are low too.
 If condos aren’t affordable to first-time buyers, what does that mean for million dollar houses?